JavaAura/Abderrahman_Badi_Sprint_4_B2_MusicAPI/README.md

 ## Structure

 - **Entities**:
-  Defines JPA entities such as `User`, `Product`, and `Category`, and their relationships (e.g., many-to-one or many-to-many).
+  Defines JPA entities such as `User`, `Music`, and `Album`, and their relationships (e.g., many-to-one or many-to-many).

 - **Repository Layer**:
-  Extend `JpaRepository` for data access and include custom query methods.
+  Extend `MongoRepository` for data access and include custom query methods.

 - **Service Layer**:
   Contains business logic and orchestrates operations between the Controller and Repository layers.